giamdalessandro/largeScaleDataManagement/docs/schemas.md

 ## Target Schema
-Integration on columns, redistributing FM2020 stats to the relative fbref table.
+Integration on columns, (TODO) redistribute FM2020 stats to the relative fbref table.

 - $League_{/2}$ (all leagues in dataset)
   - **League**(name,country)